PennController/penncontroller.github.io/docs/core-concepts/1_experiment.md

 PennController.newTrial()
 ```

-When this experiment is run, the [`PennController.newTrial`]({{site.baseurl}}/docs/global-commands/newtrial){:target="_blank"} command creates and starts a trial.
-However, the trial is "empty", and ends almost immediately.
-The experiment also ends almost immediately, because the script's only command has finished executing.
+When you run a PennController script, its commands are evaluated and executed in sequential order, from top to bottom.
+In this basic script, the only command is the [`PennController.newTrial`]({{site.baseurl}}/docs/global-commands/newtrial){:target="_blank"} command, which creates and starts a trial.

+Once a trial starts, it ends when all of the commands within the trial finish being executed.
+In this basic script, the trial does not have commands, meaning that it starts and then ends almost immediately.

+A PennController script ends when it finishes executing all of its commands.
+In this

+A PennController experiment ends when it finishes executing all of its commands.
+In this example, the only command created a trial that

+The experiment itself also ends almost immediately;

 ### Trial structure
 Trials have the following (simplified) structure: